microsoft/iomt-fhir/tools/mapping-generator/README.md

 ### **[CalculatedContentTemplateGenerator](./Microsoft.Health.Fhir.Ingest.Template.Generator/CalculatedContentTemplateGenerator.cs)**

 This abstract class can be used to generate templates for Device Content Mappings.
-The output of CalculatedContentTemplateGenerators is a serialized[CalculatedFunctionContentTemplate](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/CalculatedFunctionContentTemplate.cs) which can use both JSONPath and JMESPath to evaluate a JSON payload and "extract" values.
+The output of CalculatedContentTemplateGenerators is a serialized [CalculatedFunctionContentTemplate](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/CalculatedFunctionContentTemplate.cs) which can use both JSONPath and JMESPath to evaluate a JSON payload and "extract" values.

 While there are only 4 methods that require implementation (`GetTypeName()`, `GetTypeMatchExpression()`, `GetDeviceIdExpression()` and `GetTimestampExpression()`), it is recommended that the `GetValues()` method is also implemented because this method provides the Template with the expressions required to "extract" the measurements from a JSON payload.